 Arrangements for reopening the church

-Arrangements for Mass
+Arrangements for physical attendance at Mass

 Continued attendance at live streamed Mass is particularly encouraged for anyone with underlying health conditions or in other more vulnerable categories.
 Anyone with possible Covid-19 symptoms must not come to church.

 Please see our main Mass and other Services page for details of when Mass will be celebrated.

 Coffee after 11am Mass has now resumed, making use of the garden.